 Latest news within this area from Ericsson.

-This new report will detail the backhaul capacity needs, future microwave usage, 5G backhaul requirements and the benefits of SDN on microwave to mention some of the areas covered in the report.
+This new report will detail the backhaul capacity needs, future microwave usage, 5G backhaul requirements and how microwave will break the 100Gbps barrier to mention some of the areas covered in the report.

 Read the report: